softwaremill/elasticmq/README_0.7.0.md

 #### Version 0.7.0 (??
 June 2013)

-* reimplemented using Akka and Spray
+* reimplemented using Akka and Spray (actor-based, no blocking)
 * long polling support
 * bug fixes